KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

 3. Now that you have styles, add the HTML markup for your templates.

-  1. Copy the HTML code:
+  1. Copy this HTML code:

       ```
       <link href="//fonts.googleapis.com/css?family=Playfair+Display|Raleway" rel="stylesheet">